Lumavate-Team/documentation/docs/2-development.rst

 Ducker Hub Images
 +++++++++++++++++

  The `Docker Hub <https://hub.docker.com/search?q=&type=image>`_ contains all publicly available registered Docker images for use with a variety of technologies.
 The containers range from programming language libraries to dev ops applications to fully functioning programs.
-These containers can be downloaded using ``docker pull <<container name from Docker hub>>`` command and run using ``docker run <<container name from Docker hub>>``.
+These containers can be downloaded using ``docker pull <<container name from Docker hub>>`` and run using ``docker run <<container name from Docker hub>>``.

  Base Lumavate containers all start with a `base image from the Docker Hub <https://hub.docker.com/_/golang>`_ .